Every SEO professional worth their salt knows that links (along with content) are the backbone of SEO.

 However, if you have thousands of links coming in from foreign discussion forums, they are all low-quality spammy links, and they continue to come in, you may want to disavow them.

-Any links that looks spammy won’t do you any favors in Google’s eyes.
+Any links that look spammy won’t do you any favors in Google’s eyes.